 Bri-Chem services the drilling sector of the oil and gas industry through its subsidiaries BSL in Canada and BSU and BCL in the USA.
 The business has evolved and prospered by supplying the required drilling fluid products, offering technical solutions, building and fostering relationships along with exceeding customer expectations and growing with the industry.
 Much of the drilling fluids division success is attributed to their comprehensive network of strategically placed and prudently managed warehouses located throughout western Canada and the USA.
-As the drilling activity starts to recover, mud companies have the desire to use a wholesale that has adequate inventory in the appropriate regions t fulfill their projects.
+When drilling activity starts to recover, mud companies will lean on Bri-Chem to supply their project needs as we have maintained adequate inventory levels in the appropriate oil and gas regions that they service.